MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Managed identity

-The managed identity is used to make requests and access resources.
+Managed identities are used to make requests and access resources.
 For a system-assigned managed identity, append `;managed_identity=system` to the connection string.
 For a user-assigned managed identity, append `;managed_identity={object_id}` to the connection string.

 |Managed identity type|Example|
 |--|--|--|